AIVdarksunVIA/aes_128-sha_256/README.md

 Decrypted text: abc
 ```

-### 2. Testing SHA-256The script hashes the string "abcabcabcabcabc" (the substring "abc" repeated 5 times) and prints the final 256-bit hash in standard hexadecimal format.
+### 2. Testing SHA-256.
+The script hashes the substring "abc" repeated 5 times and prints the final 256-bit hash in standard hexadecimal format.

 ```bash
 python3 sha_256.py

 Example Output:
 a917d2e9c028a69f620f879b34123a1eb67fd13ebc763ab107f99bc2cf599b7c
 ```

 # Implementation Details

-## AES-128 (aes_128.py)
+AES-128 (aes_128.py)

 The algorithm processes data in chunks of 16 bytes, mapping them onto a $4 \times 4$ State matrix.
 The implementation covers:

 1.Padding (PKCS#7): Automatically pads the plaintext to ensure its length is a multiple of 16 bytes.